Menorrhagia (Heavy Menstrual Bleeding)

 Epidemiology

-AUB is a common complaint with a prevalence of 3–30% and is one of the leading causes of outpatient gynecological visits.
-The prevalence varies with age and is higher in adolescence and in the 5th decade.
-It is linked to decreased quality of life and increased health care costs.
+• AUB is a common complaint with a prevalence of 20–30% and is one of the leading causes of outpatient gynecological visits.
+About 1 in 5 women in the United States experience HMB.
+The prevalence varies with age and is higher in adolescence and during the 5th decade of life.

 Etiology and Pathophysiology

-• Excess estrogen can promote endometrial tumorigenesis (3).
+• Excess estrogen can promote endometrial hyperplasia.

 • Ovulatory dysfunction is associated with a thick stratum functionalis caused by excessive estrogen stimulation of the endometrium.
 Endometrial shedding tends to be noncyclical with irregular bleeding noted.